tzinho/easyapplyr-template-render/README.md

 }, []);
 ```

-## Summary depends on teh experiences
+## Summary depends on the experiences